top of page

 Helping clients achieve independence

 Progress is underway on the second part of our mission—driving independence.
-We continue to bring new resources to the pantry, including a new resource, Chester County Human Services (211).
-In addition:
+Organizations that support the pantry, include:

-• We host Legal Aid monthly to help the families we serve with a wide range of legal questions.
+• Legal Aid which helps families we serve with a wide range of legal questions.

-• We helped prepare and submit 177 successful mobile home tax appeals in the past year alone.
+• United Way of Chester County which helped prepare and submit 177 successful mobile home tax appeals in 2025 alone.
 These appeals save our clients nearly $1,000 per household in taxes each year.

-• Clothing Closet from Anchored Ministries visits monthly offering nearly 1,000 free items during each visit.
+• Anchored Ministries which, through its Clothing Closet, offers nearly 1,000 free items during each visit.

-• We provide a “free market” at every distribution that includes new and gently used toys, books, clothes, furniture, and household items.
+• A “free market” at every distribution that includes new and gently used toys, books, clothes, furniture, and household items.

-• We give each child up to 3 new toys each December.
-In addition, we distribute hundreds of new and gently used coats each December.
+• Hundreds of new and gently used coats each December.

 Additional services and resources